apache/cordova-docs/www/docs/en/dev/core/features/splashscreen/index.md

 ### `AndroidWindowSplashScreenAnimatedIcon`

 The splash screen image.
 This preference is used for both animated and non-animated icons.
-The current acceptable asset files can either be an XML Vector Drwable or PNG.
+The current acceptable asset files can either be a XML Vector Drawable or PNG.

 **Supported Platforms:**